mento-protocol/airdrop-snapshot/README.md

 ### Calculation Method Explanation

 1. Take 16 monthly snapshots, 1 per month from November 15, 2022, to February 15, 2024, of addresses that held stCELO on the date of the snapshot
+1. Filter out addresses with less than 10 stCELO at the time of snapshot
+1. Convert the stCELO balances into USD using the CELO/USD exchange rate at the time of the respective monthly snapshot
+   - NOTE: We know stCELO<>CELO isn't 1:1 but there were no stCELO price feeds available on Dune and the deviation should be small enough for 1:1 to be ok for our purposes
 1. Calculate the average balance over all monthly snapshots
+1. Filter out addresses with less than $10 USD worth of stCELO on average